Ickle1790/Ickle1790.github.io/_pages/projects.md

       url: "https://drive.google.com/file/d/1ePqrAcar-abcMBgLCd7uo0HUbZDd929t/preview"
       target: "_blank"

-except: "View all my previous projects here"
+excerpt: "View all my previous projects here"
 ---

 Welcome to the projects page.
 This is where you can list your game projects.